Computer Science & Engineering

 E81 CSE 801 Pedagogy

 A student taking this course studies the fundamentals of teaching in the discipline of computer science and computer engineering.
 A student enrolled in this course staffs some other course taught by our department, serving as its primary instructor or co-instructor.
-That student receives frequent mentoring and feedback on preparation and delivery.
+That student receives frequent mentoring and feedback on his or her preparation and delivery.
 This course is recommended especially for doctoral students who seek a career in computer science and engineering education.

 Credit 3 units.